akhilnayak0206/airbnb-clone/README.md

 Welcome to React Project.

+This project was made with the help of coding bootcamp held by Le Wagon.

 To start making this website first we need to create-react-app airbnb-clone. *You can use any name instead of airbnb-clone*

 Make sure that you have npm or yarn installed in the PC.